andrelkj/yodapp/README.md

 # Notes
 Automation testing with Robot Framework

-Robot is a automation testing tool
+Robot is a automation testing tool used to reduce manual repetitive testing.

 ---
 ## Structure